Back to blog

 A hardware product is not a software product with a casing.
 It's a one-shot manufacturing commitment with regulatory constraints that touch every layer.
 Its lifecycle has to front-load compliance because retrofits cost 10x.

 Different lifecycles.
-Same orchestration machinery underneath — same FSM, same review gates, same quality enforcement, same persistence.
+Same orchestration machinery underneath — same workflow engine, same review gates, same quality enforcement, same persistence.
 But the stage sequence, the artifacts produced at each stage, the review agents, the review-gate shapes: those come from the artifact, not the tooling.

 Four studios, not one

-• appdev stays the default for apps: inception → product → design → development → security → operations.
-What you actually want when you're building a thing with users clicking on it.
+Inception → product → design → development → security → operations.
+The default when you're building a thing people click on.

-• gamedev is concept → prototype → production → polish → release.
-Concept absorbs inception because a game pitch and market fit are the same conversation.
-Prototype is a hard gate — fun or bust.
+Concept → prototype → production → polish → release.
+Prototype is binary: fun or bust.
 Polish gets its own stage because "tune later" has never once produced a game that felt great.

-• hwdev is inception → requirements → design → firmware → validation → manufacturing.
+Inception → requirements → design → firmware → validation → manufacturing.
 Requirements captures compliance upfront because the FCC doesn't care when you noticed.
-Validation has its own external-await gate because cert labs are on their own clock.
 Manufacturing is one-shot.

 The existing software directory stays put on disk.
 Intents with studio: software still resolve cleanly — aliases are indexed alongside canonical names and slugs, so you never have to migrate anything.
 You can type appdev, application-development, or software.
 All three land in the same place.